CyDragon80/node-xml-csharp-cereal/README.md

 ### Setting Up Your XmlTemplateFactory

 An XML file may have various classes and types in it.
-A XmlTemplateFactory stores everything needed to decode or encode them.
+An XmlTemplateFactory stores everything needed to decode or encode them.
 ```javascript
 // Constructor takes multiple XmlTemplate's and/or classes with getXmlTemplate()
 var factory = new xml.XmlTemplateFactory(MyClass1, GetMyClass2XmlTemplate());